tarantool/doc/doc/book/replication/index.rst

 the old master went down, they would have to be re-applied manually.

 =====================================================================
-Quick startup of a new simple two-server cluster
+Quick startup of a new simple two-instance replica set
 =====================================================================

 Step 1.
-Start the first server thus:
+Start the first instance thus:

 .. cssclass:: highlight
 .. parsed-literal::